harvard-library/aspace-hvd-pui/README.md

  - Added the level information (e.g.: "Series") in the "Found in" breadcrumbs

+## Changes that I want to add as pull requests to the ArchivesSpace repo:

+  - used process_mixed_content against titles in *public/views/digital_objects/_linked_instances.html.erb*

 ## Configuration issues

 For the most part, configuration values that need to be set are in [public/plugin_init.rb](https://github.com/harvard-library/aspace-hvd-pui/blob/master/public/plugin_init.rb) .